South Africa Entrance Requirements: What You Need to Know

 • Local currency of over 10,000- gold coins, coin and stamp collections and unprocessed gold need to be declared.

-• Endangered species of plants or wildlife, whether alive or dead, including any parts of and articles made from them will need permit from CITES.
+• Endangered species of plants or wildlife, whether alive or dead, including any parts of and articles made from them will need a permit from CITES.

-• Plants and products thereof (honey, margarine and vegetable oils, seeds etc.).
+• Plants and products thereof (honey, margarine, and vegetable oils, seeds, etc.).

 • Animals and products thereof (dairy products, butter, eggs).